yig/graphics101/README.md

             cd build
             cmake ..

-        Then, to compile the program, just type `make`.
+        Then, to compile the program, just type `make` or `cmake --build .`.
 There are some useful flags you can pass to `cmake`.
 Try:

-        * `cmake -DCMAKE_BUILD_TYPE=Debug ..` to compile with debug information for use with a debugger.
+        * `cmake -DCMAKE_BUILD_TYPE=Debug ..` to specify compilation with debug information for use with a debugger.
-        * `cmake -DCMAKE_BUILD_TYPE=Release ..` to compile an optimized build.
+        * `cmake -DCMAKE_BUILD_TYPE=Release ..` to specify compilation of an optimized build.
 Your code will run much faster.
+        * `cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo ..` to specify compilation of an optimized build with debug information.
+Your code will run much faster, but you will still sort of be able to debug it (compilers move code around when optimizing).
         * `cmake -G Xcode ..` will generate a project for the Xcode IDE on macOS.
         * `cmake -G "Visual Studio 16 2019" ..` will generate a project for the Visual Studio IDE on Windows.